 20 U.S.C.
 Section 1681, Federal Civil Rights Law

 "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance."
-SCSU receives such assistance and complies with this law and its implementing regulation at 34 C.F.R.
+St. Cloud State University receives such assistance and complies with this law and its implementing regulation at 34 C.F.R.
 Part 106.

 Non-discrimination Statement

-St. Cloud State University prohibits sexual violence as it is an intolerable intrusion into the most personal and private rights of an individual.
-St. Cloud State University is committed to eliminating sexual violence in all forms.
-St. Cloud State University will take appropriate remedial action against any individual found responsible for acts in violation of this policy.
-Acts of sexual violence may also constitute violations of criminal or civil law, or other board policies that may require separate proceedings.
-To further its commitment against sexual violence, St. Cloud State University provides reporting options, internal mechanisms and processes for dispute resolution, education and prevention training, and a variety of related services that are confidential, including advocacy and counseling.
-In compliance with Minnesota State policy 1B.3 and procedure 1B.3.1, review and action of on and off-campus complaints including, but not limited to sexual harassment, sexual violence, and/or some forms of stalking will be addressed by Chocoletta A. Simpson, Vice President for Equity and Inclusion & Title IX Coordinator.
+St. Cloud State University prohibits sexual violence as an intolerable intrusion into the most personal and private rights of an individual.
+The University is committed to eliminating sexual violence in all forms and will take appropriate remedial action against any individual found responsible for acts in violation of this policy.
+Acts of sexual violence may also constitute violations of criminal or civil law or other board policies that may require separate proceedings.
+To further its commitment, the University provides reporting options, internal mechanisms and processes for dispute resolution, education and prevention training, and a variety of confidential services including advocacy and counseling.
+In compliance with Minnesota State policy 1B.3 and procedure 1B.3.1, review and action of on- and off-campus complaints, including but not limited to sexual harassment, sexual violence, and some forms of stalking, are addressed by Judith Siminoe, Title IX Coordinator.

 St. Cloud State University's Title IX Coordinator